Ten Reasons Why

 Congress of Vienna.

 1. The end of World War II in 1945.
 Democracy and capitalism seemed imperiled in the 1930s and well into the ’40s.
 “As early as 1930,” writes historian John Lukacs, “it seemed (and this was three years before Hitler’s coming to power in Germany) that the rise of authoritarian dictatorships in the wake of the failure of parliamentary and capitalist democracy was a natural and worldwide phenomenon….By and large, democracy was in retreat.
 It gave the impression of institutions and ideas that were tired and outworn.”
 Anything, said lots of folks, would be better than messy, unorganized democracy, which couldn’t put bread on tables and couldn’t make the trains run on time.
 The triumph of the Allies in the spring and summer of 1945 was a victory for the better angels of our nature; it unleashed, for millions of people, a wave of happiness (a sort of exhausted happiness perhaps).
 One example of how this feeling was manifested in public is cited by historian Lukacs: on V-E Day (Victory in Europe Day), “there rose a mass demonstration of the people of Moscow facing the (U.S.) embassy building, unexpected and unprecedented in the history of the Soviet Union.
 It was a spontaneous and enormous wave of popular gratitude for how much America had helped Russia during the war.”
 Unity, nyet?
-A residue of cheerful optimism endured for several months in many parts of the world, at least until the main Nuremberg Trial, which started in late 1945, when people began to fully grasp the depth of Nazi, and human, depravity.
+A residue of cheerful optimism endured for several months in many parts of the world, at least until late 1945 and the main Nuremberg Trial, when people began to fully grasp the depth of Nazi, and human, depravity.
 A few months later came the first rumblings of the Cold War.

 2. The end of World War I in 1918.
 You want cool music wafting through the air?
 Try this rockin’ scene from Armistice Day, November 11, 1918, in New York City, described by historian Stanley Weintraub in “A Stillness Heard Round the World: The End of the Great War: November 1918” (1985):